AlessandroDeG/BFS-MazeSolverGame/README.md

 -Watch a mouse solve it by using the shortest path.

--Press Enter again to solve it in reverse.
+-Press ENTER again to solve it in reverse.